rosensilva/ballerina-samples/ballerina-asynchronous-interactions-example/README.md

 ```
 http://localhost:9090/sleep_and_wakeup?sleeptime=10
 ```
-and respond with a JSON representation after the `sleeptime`
+and respond with a JSON representation after the `sleeptime` timeout.
 ```
 {
     "Start Time": "Time: 14:22:43",